Rosie’s Cafe back on Food Network Thursday

 Rosie’s Cafe hasn’t had much success as an actual eatery, but it has become something of a cause celebre and a virtual hit on television thanks to TV makeover chef Robert Irvine and his Food Network’s “Restaurant: Impossible” show.

 The televised journey into somethingness continues at 9 p.m.
-Thursday May 28 with a 90-minute special on The Food Network.
+Thursday May 28 with a 60-minute special on The Food Network.
 Check your local listings for channels.

 This latest installment in the Rosie’s Cafe saga was recorded during a fundraising extravaganza held Feb.
 17 at Grand Avenue and Maple Street, downtown Escondido.